 GCP Compute Route

-A Google Cloud Compute Route defines how packets are forwarded within a Virtual Private Cloud (VPC) network.
-Each route specifies a destination CIDR range and a next hop (such as an internet gateway, VPN tunnel, instance or peering connection), allowing Google Cloud to decide where to send traffic that matches the destination.
-Routes can be system-generated (for subnets and default internet egress) or user-defined to steer traffic through gateways, appliances or hybrid-connectivity links.
+A Google Cloud Compute Route represents a single entry in the routing table of a Virtual Private Cloud (VPC) network.
+Each route specifies a destination IP CIDR range and a next-hop target (such as an instance, internet gateway, VPN tunnel, or IP address) that Google Cloud should use when forwarding traffic that matches the destination.
+Routes can be system-generated (implied or dynamic) or user-defined to steer traffic through appliances, interconnects, or external networks.

 Terrafrom Mappings: